mahlberg-lab/clic/docs/clicanalysis/keywords.rst

    'quotes' in the 19th Century Reference Corpus

-Note that you have to select a subset for each of the two corpora or you'll see the error message: “Please select a subset”.
+Note that you have to select a subset for each of the two corpora or you'll see the error message: "Please select a subset".
 So, for example, when comparing 5-grams in *Oliver Twist* (quotes) against the 19th Century Reference Corpus (quotes), we retrieve the results displayed in :numref:`figure-analysis-keywords-19thcentury` (for a p-value of